-Down…Set…Hike!
-Smoke from the homecoming bonfire rises on that crisp autumn night; the crowd rushes to its feet as #23 takes the snap, scrambles, and throws.
+Smoke from the homecoming bonfire rises on that crisp autumn night.
+As the high school band belts out the fight song, the student body is on the edge of their seats. #12 takes the snap, scrambles, and throws.
 As the girls in the crowd swoon and the guys gasp in anticipation, he launches the football.
 It glides into the hands of the wide receiver.

-But that was twenty years ago.
-The guy in your memories, and in the memories of your classmates at Green Valley, doesn’t exist anymore.
+But that was twenty-five years ago.
+The guy in your memories, and in the memories of your Green Valley classmates, doesn’t exist anymore.
 The fit body has been replaced by a beer gut.
 The guy that could run 100 yards in 11 seconds can barely walk to his car in the morning without getting out of breath.
 The screams of fans have been replaced by the screams of kids (and a wife).
-The guy that could charm everybody in 1992 regularly gets yelled at by angry customers at the local cable company call center where he works.
+The guy that could charm everybody in 1992 regularly gets yelled at by angry customers at his job at the local cable company call center.

 It’s easy to understand why males go through a mid-life crisis.
 Some people even suggest the “mid” life crisis is happening earlier and earlier, so maybe you are feeling this way even though you are only thirty!

-The good news is that while you cannot always relive past glory, you can be excellent at something at any age.
+The good news is that while you cannot relive past glory, you can be excellent at something at any age.
 While I don’t play football anymore, I participate in extreme races like the Warrior Dash and Tough Mudder.
-So, while I telegraphed excellence by playing football in high school, at my age (34), I can’t do that anymore.
+So, while I telegraphed excellence by playing football in high school, at my age, I can’t do that anymore.
 So I replaced it with excellence in another form.

 Think Young, But Not Immature

 Again, I am not saying you should be immature, especially in a way that might hurt others or be dumb.
-To think young means to capture all the good things related to being young and discard all the awkward, dumb, and harmful stuff!
+To think young means to capture all the good things related to being young and discard the awkward, dumb, and harmful stuff!

 Meet New People